 FUEL SYSTEM ELECTRICAL TEST

 Next test the electrical wiring and verify that there is battery voltage getting to the VP44 with the key in the “run” AND ”start” positions.
 Remove the big plug on the back of the injection pump by wiggling the plug with your right hand pulling toward the firewall and the left hand pulling the indented locking tab toward the fender.
 When you have the plug in your hand, hold it so it looks like a smiley face, with six pins below the smile and three pins above.
 Using a test light or voltmeter with its ground connection on the engine, verify battery voltage on the bottom right pin (pin #7, which is a red wire with a light green tracer on a Dodge), during both “run” and “start” key functions.
 Then verify the ground on the bottom left pin (pin#6, which is a black wire with a tan tracer on a Dodge), by doing the voltage test again at pin 7 with the ground connector of your test instrument on pin 6 in the plug.
 If you see no voltage then, it means there is no ground!
 Use only pin positions, not wire color, when diagnosing a Ford or Freightliner.
 If you don’t have power at the plug, check the fuse in the PDC (Power Distribution Center, aka fuse box under the hood) for the fuel system, and if that is good, check fuse #9 in the fuse box on the left side of the dash.
 If they are both good, then try swapping the fuel system relay in the PDC with the one for the horn.
 Hopefully you find your problem this easily, but if not, get out the schematic for this circuit.
-If you don’t have one, go to ALLDATAdiy.com .
+If you don’t have one, go to ALLDATAdiy.com.
 If you have battery voltage on pin #7 in both key positions, and a known good ground on pin 6, cut the black tape off the VP44 plug harness to access the wires going into the plug and reinstall plug.
 On a Dodge find the light blue wire with a red tracer (pin #5 on other trucks) and verify that there is NOT battery voltage there during either the “run” or the “start” functions of the ignition switch, WITH THE PLUG PLUGGED IN.
 The ONLY time there should be battery voltage on pin 5, is for about three seconds after turning the key to the “off” position.
 If there is battery voltage there at any other time, the engine is being told to not start or run, by a pissed off ECM.
 This test is accurate 99% of the time in my experience.
 It is not unusual and OK to see low voltage, like .2 - 2.4 volts at pin 5.
-The important thing here is to NOT have battery voltage there, and if you do have it at the wrong times, I have found cutting that wire fixes the problem and running the truck forever that way, causes no harm!
+The important thing here is to NOT have battery voltage there, and if you do have it at the wrong times, In DODGES ONLY,,, cutting that wire usually fixes the problem and the truck will run fine forever!

 NO START TEST #3